 - Techniques of developing exposure, credibility, and contacts

-- Service; performance guarantees or other assurances will vary depending upon nature of your business and type of contract or clients.
+- Service; performance guarantees or other assurances will vary depending upon the nature of your business and type of contract or clients.

 (g) Tracking methods